 Stage 2: Personality Test of UPSC CMS 2020

 - UPSC conducts an Interview/Personality test for the candidates who qualify in the Stage 1 examination.

 - The Interview/ Personality Test carried a total of 100 marks.

 - The Personality Test is aimed at testing the General Knowledge and ability of the candidates in the fields of their academic study.

-- In addition, the personality test is designed to assess the candidate’s intellectual curiosity, critical powers of assimilation, balance of judgment and alertness of mind, ability for social cohesion, integrity of character, initiative and capability for leadership etc.
+- In addition, the personality test is designed to assess the candidate’s intellectual curiosity, critical powers of assimilation, the balance of judgment and alertness of mind, the ability for social cohesion, the integrity of character, initiative and capability for leadership etc.

 - Be honest while answering questions.
-If you have no idea about something, admit it.
+If the candidate has no idea about something, admit it.

 - Dress up in formal clothing for the interview.

-- Pay attention to the questions asked and give your answer to the point.
+- Pay attention to the questions asked and give the answer to the point.

-- Stay calm and maintain your posture during the interview.
+- Stay calm and maintain the posture during the interview.

 - Taking Mock interviews helps as it prepares the candidate mentally for the interview.